Expertium/expertium.github.io/Algorithm.md

 ## Optimization aka training

-I won't go too into detail about this, instead you can watch [this video about gradient descent by 3blue1brown](https://www.youtube.com/watch?v=IHZwWFHWa-w) or [this one](https://youtu.be/Anc2_mnb3V8).
+I won't go too into detail about this, instead you can watch [this video about gradient descent by 3blue1brown](https://www.youtube.com/watch?v=IHZwWFHWa-w) or [this one](https://youtu.be/Anc2_mnb3V8) (the second one is better IMO).
 The short version:

 1. Choose some initial values for all parameters (except the first four in our case, since they are estimated before the "main" optimization procedure).